altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *Flanagan was by her side*
-~In front of her was herself, reading a book, next to a woman~ ~The woman was ancient, crumpled by time, and a stranger to the sun~ *As they stepped forward she was gone*
-~Flanagan wore a frown~
+~In front of her was herself, reading a book, next to a woman~ ~The woman was ancient, crumpled by time, and a stranger to the sun~ *As She and Flanagan stepped forward the woman vanished* ~Flanagan wore a frown~
-*Martha and Flanagan approached herself - sitting at the corner window table* ~As they did, the rest of Martha's view became an echo, a projected reflection of herself~ "FL::We're here at the edge, right through here is our target."
+*Martha and Flanagan approached herself*
+~Herself was sitting at the corner window table~
+~As they drew near, the rest of Martha's view became an echo, a projected reflection of herself~ "FL::We're here at the edge, right through here is our target."
 *Martha nodded and stepped forward*
 "M::Why is it here at all, at this book store, where I am?"